ipfs-shipyard/js-crypto-key-composer/README.md

 }
 ```

-Because there's no parameters, they may also be expressed like so:
+Because there's no parameters, the example above may also be expressed like so:

 ```js
 {